garmartirosy/profile/crm/README.md

 Default Apache port for Homebrew says "It works!"
 [http://localhost:8080](http://localhost:8080)

+## PHP Site Activation

+If you ran `./start.sh` without sudo, you'll likely need to do manual activation here.

+Please share the steps you use by posting an issue in our [profile repo](https://github.com/ModelEarth/profile/tree/main/crm), or fork and send a PR.

 The first time you may need to run `./start.sh` again, since database did not initially exist.